top of page

 Anastasios Chatzipanagos

-• Aug 23
+• Aug 23, 2025

-• 6 min read
+• 5 min read

-In 1944, as the Allied forces fought to dismantle the Nazi war machine, the CIA’s predecessor, the Office of Strategic Services (OSS), published a document with an equally ambitious goal: to train ordinary citizens to become saboteurs.
-Titled "Simple Sabotage Field Manual," it was a guide for civilians to subtly and non-violently undermine the enemy.
-The methods were not about explosives or espionage; they were about something far more insidious.
-They were about weaponizing bureaucracy and human inertia.
-The manual recommended tactics like insisting on doing everything through "channels," "talking at great length," and "referring all matters to committees."
-The purpose was to create a "constant and tangible drag" on the war effort, a slow, demoralizing chaos.
+In 1944, as Allied forces fought to dismantle the Nazi war machine, the CIA’s predecessor, the Office of Strategic Services (OSS), published a document with an ambitious goal: to train ordinary citizens to become saboteurs.
+Titled "Simple Sabotage Field Manual," it served as a guide for civilians to subtly and non-violently undermine the enemy.
+The methods were not about explosives or espionage; they weaponized bureaucracy and human inertia.

 The Creative Sabotage: A Manual for Stifling Innovation

 Finally, there is the instruction to "advocate 'caution.'
 Be 'reasonable' and urge your fellow-conferees to be 'reasonable' and avoid haste which might result in embarrassments or difficulties later on."
 This is the creative’s Achilles' heel.
 Innovation requires risk.
-It demands the willingness to try something new, to push boundaries, to fail.
-But in the modern creative department, this is often met with calls for caution.
+It demands the willingness to try something new, to push boundaries, and to fail.
+However, in the modern creative department, this is often met with calls for caution.
 The client might not like it.
 The data isn't there yet.
 It’s too "out of the box."
-The manual’s advice to "raise the question of whether such action as is contemplated is within the jurisdiction of the group" becomes the corporate-speak for fear of trying anything truly groundbreaking.
+The manual’s advice to "raise the question of whether such action as is contemplated is within the jurisdiction of the group" becomes corporate-speak for fear of trying anything truly groundbreaking.
 The result is a steady stream of safe, derivative, and ultimately forgettable work—the lowest common denominator of creativity.

 The Marketing Paradox: Rebranding Sabotage as Strategy